duncanhawthorne/drupebox/README.md

 * Dropbox will give you a code to paste back into the terminal window to complete the authorization
 * Tell drupebox the local folder to keep in sync, or press enter to select the default folder /home/pi/Dropbox

-Drupebox will do an initial upload of what is in that folder When Drupebox is run subsequently, it will download/upload the local/remote additions/changes/deletions to keep the folder in sync.
+Drupebox will then do an upload of what is in that folder When the Drupebox again, it will download/upload the local/remote additions/changes/deletions to keep the folder in sync.